arthurlaw0722/spam-detection-project/README.md

 - NLTK

 ## How It Works
 1. Load and preprocess text data
 2. Convert text into numerical features
-3. Train a classification model
+3. Train classification models
 4. Evaluate model performance

 ## How to Run
 1. Install required libraries:
-2. Run the Python script or Jupyter Notebook
+2. Run the Jupyter Notebook or Python script

+## Note
+This project was originally developed as part of a university machine learning coursework and adapted to demonstrate practical NLP classification techniques.

 ## Author
 Arthur Law